CSC 236: Data Structures Website, Berea College

 Day 4: Outside of class

 - The next textbook reading is on object-oriented programming in C++ in the main textbook for the course.
 It is a bit longer than the readings in the transition book, and you may find it more conceptually challenging.
 Again, you will need to be logged in to Moodle to get credit for the reading.
-The reading is on the latter part of Chapter 1 in the Runestone book BC_cppds2_F25 and is due Friday, August 29 2025.
+The reading is on the latter part of Chapter 1 in the Runestone book bc_cppds_s26 and is due Monday.
 See R04: Read 1.5, 1.6, and 1.12-1.15 plus questions.
 Note that the reading is only six sections of the first chapter plus questions.

 Day 3: In class